-Vermont Woods Studios furniture is carefully finished with coatings that are clear, gentle and non-toxic.
+Vermont Woods Studios furniture is carefully finished with coatings that are gentle and non-toxic.
 They are prepared to enhance the natural beauty of the wood and provide optimal protection for your wood furniture against the effects of moisture and normal wear.
 Finishes include natural linseed oil and wax, natural linseed oil enhanced with protective poly gel, low VOC lacquers, and even a custom whey-based natural varnish developed by the University of Vermont and Vermont Natural Coatings.

 Our furniture is crafted from a variety of workshops across Vermont and each furniture maker has their own time-tested favorite finishes.
 The following are our most popular furniture finishes.